gabrielkrieshok/digital-development-guide/topics/computer-programming.md

 ## Courses

 - [Code Academy](https://blockly-games.appspot.com/about?lang=en) — Choose from various courses to explore making a website, and programs such as: Ruby on Rails, Java, CSS.
-- [Code Avengers](https://www.codeavengers.com/) — A number of courses which include CSS3, JavaScript, and HTML 5.
+- [Code Avengers](https://www.codeavengers.com/) — A number of courses which include CSS3, JavaScript, and HTML5.
 - [Code school](https://www.codeschool.com/) — For the more advanced students—includes iOS, HTML/CSS, JavaScript and Ruby.
 - [CodeHS](https://codehs.com/) — comprehensive teaching platform for helping schools teach computer science.
 - [Khan Academy](https://www.khanacademy.org/) — Free education videos on many topics, including coding.